 What we discovered is that "yellow kunzite", "mint kunzite" and "white kunzite" are all recently-introduced marketing terms for different colors of the mineral spodumene.
-We're not sure who started this trend, but now we find many different vendors -- including some respectable mineral dealers -- using the term yellow kunzite for the yellow color of spodumene.
+We're not sure who started this trend, but now we find many different vendors - including some respectable mineral dealers - using the term yellow kunzite for the yellow variety of spodumene.

 This is really not a good trend for the gemstone business.
 It harks back to a time when false and misleading names for gemstones were rife in the trade, when a term like "Ceylon diamond" was used to refer to colorless zircon, or "Arizona ruby" was used for pyrope garnet.
-We still see smoky quartz being sold under the name "smoky topaz."
+Indeed, we still see smoky quartz being sold under the name "smoky topaz".

-The reason these terms are objectionable is because, in the first place, they are obviously incorrect.
-But more importantly, they almost always involve using the name of a more expensive gemstone to refer to a less valuable stone.
-So in that sense they are fraudulent as well as misleading.
+The first reason why these terms are objectionable is because they are obviously incorrect.
+More importantly, they almost always involve using the name of a more expensive gemstone to refer to a less valuable stone.
+Therefore, they are fraudulent as well as misleading.

-In the case of a term like "yellow kunzite," the variety name "kunzite" is in fact defined by a color -- it is the pink or lilac color of spodumene.
-Some gem varieties are defined by a color -- think of emerald, ruby, aquamarine, morganite and tsavorite garnet -- so terms like "red emerald" are simply contradictions (even though some vendors have tried to market bixbite as "red emerald").
+In the case of a term like "yellow kunzite", the varietal name "kunzite" is defined by a color - it is the pink or lilac variety of spodumene.
+Some gem varieties are defined by a color - think of emerald, ruby, aquamarine, morganite and tsavorite garnet - so terms like "red emerald" are simply contradictions (even though some vendors have tried to market bixbite as "red emerald").

-In the case of yellow kunzite, good quality yellow spodumene is not really less expensive than genuine pink kunzite.
+In the case of yellow kunzite, good quality yellow spodumene is not really less valuable than genuine pink kunzite.
 So in this case it is not really a matter of trying to get a higher price for the material by calling it kunzite.
-This seems to be a case where a better-known and more attractive varietal name -- kunzite -- is substituted for a relatively unknown and not very attractive-sounding name, spodumene.
-Whatever the excuse, this a disturbing trend and should be resisted.
+This seems to be a case where a better-known and more attractive varietal name - kunzite - is substituted for a relatively unknown and not very attractive-sounding name, spodumene.
+Whatever the excuse, this is a disturbing trend and should be resisted.

 - First Published: March-16-2010